mariovisic/blog.mariovisic.com/source/_posts/tumblr/2010-11-08-damned-1997-factory-car-stereo-anti-theft-systems.md

 The CD player has a funny way of getting you to input the 4 digit code.
 You basically have to press numbers 1 through 4 the appropriate amount of times to increment each of the 4 numbers to get your code.
-So for my code, which is 6104 pplleeaassee ddoonntt sstteeaall mmyy sstteerreeoo would logically have
+So for my code, which is 6104 pplleeaassee ddoonn&&##88221177;;tt sstteeaall mmyy sstteerreeoo would
-me pressing the 1 digit six times, 2 once, 3 zero times and 4 four times.
+logically have me pressing the 1 digit six times, 2 once, 3 zero times and 4 four times.
 Or at least I thought!
-Turns out you need to press the number 10 times to get to 0, otherwise it doesnt register.
+Turns out you need to press the number 10 times to get to 0, otherwise it doesn&#8217;t register.
 I wasted a good 5 minutes figuring that out!
 OOdddd!!